Quantum Cosmology in Krylov Space: Complexity and Entropy: Abstract

 \section{Abstract}

-We explore Krylov complexity for two exactly solvable models, one in the Wheeler–DeWitt (WDW) quantum cosmology and another in loop quantum cosmology (LQC), for a spatially flat, homogeneous, and isotropic universe sourced with a massless scalar field, which serves the role of the clock.
-While the WDW quantization of this model cannot avoid the big bang/big crunch singularity, it is replaced by a big bounce in LQC.
-We construct the Krylov basis analytically by applying the Lanczos algorithm and evaluate both the Krylov state and operator complexity.
+We study the quantum dynamics in Krylov space of a spatially flat, homogeneous, and isotropic universe sourced with a massless scalar field within Wheeler-DeWitt (WDW) quantum cosmology and loop quantum cosmology (LQC) frameworks.
+The availability of a physical Hilbert space and physical Hamiltonian and the presence of an internal clock enable us to construct the Krylov basis analytically by applying the Lanczos algorithm.
+We then evaluate both the Krylov state and operator complexity for WDW quantum cosmology and LQC on this basis.
 In regimes where the wave function of the universe is sharply peaked, our results indicate that the Krylov complexity grows quadratically with the scalar field clock for the state and operator complexities in both the WDW quantum cosmology and LQC.
-We further show that operator complexity is exactly twice the state complexity in these regimes.
+We further show that the operator complexity is exactly twice the state complexity in these regimes.
 We discuss the interpretation of the global behavior of these systems by calculating the Krylov entropy for both quantum cosmological frameworks.
 We observe that in LQC, the Krylov complexity and entropy remain finite at the bounce, whereas in the WDW quantum cosmology, they diverge at the big bang/crunch singularity.
-Our work paves the way for computing Krylov complexity in more intricate quantum cosmological models, including those exhibiting phenomena such as quantum chaos.
+Our work provides the first example of computing Krylov complexity for a system with a totally constrained Hamiltonian and no external time, a framework to calculate a purely quantum-mechanical entropy in quantum cosmology, and, to our knowledge, the first direct bridge between Krylov complexity and canonical quantum cosmology, as a first step toward understanding how polymerized quantum geometry modifies complexity and entropy.